AiRikux/codecademy_courses/CP Computer Science/README.md

 ## CS101: Introduction to Programming

+### Files

+This was a simple course that was added around April 2023 by Codecademy.
+Its a simple course but it gave me new insights on how to import a file.
+Thus, why I decide to include in my Repository for notes.

 ### Object Oriented Programming
 Here we learn about Classes.
 In the project hamster.py is where we learn to create a real-life scenario of a pet into a class.
 I chose hamsters because I have one cute hamster with me <3